dreaw131313/MotionMatchingByDreaw/README.md

 **Section Dependencies** - stores information about sections (time intervals) of animation

 ### Components:
-**Motion Matching Component** - this component equivalent to unity Animator component.
+**Motion Matching Component** - component equivalent to unity Animator component.

-**Trajectory Maker** - this component is responsible for creating trajectory which is passed to **Motion Matching Component**.
+**Trajectory Maker** - component responsible for creating trajectory which is passed to **Motion Matching Component**.
 This is my own implementation and of course it can be replaced.

 ## Editors: